oxidecomputer/packer-plugin-oxide/.web-docs/components/builder/instance/README.md

 <!-- Code generated from the comments of the Builder struct in component/builder/instance/builder.go; DO NOT EDIT MANUALLY -->

-This builder creates custom images on Oxide.
-The builder launches a temporary instance, connects to it using its external IP, provisions it, and then creates an image from the instance's boot disk.
-The resulting image can be used to launch new instances.
+The `oxide-instance` builder creates custom images for use with [Oxide](https://oxide.computer).
+The builder launches a temporary instance from an existing source image, connects to the instance using its external IP, provisions the instance, and then creates a new image from the instance's boot disk.
+The resulting image can be used to launch new instances on Oxide.

+The builder does not manage images.
+Once it creates an image, it is up to you to use it or delete it.

 <!-- End of code generated from the comments of the Builder struct in component/builder/instance/builder.go; -->